This post may contain affiliate links. Please read our disclosure policy.

 If you try this feel good Baba Ghanoush recipe or any other recipe on Feel Good Foodie, then don’t forget to rate the recipe and leave a comment below!
 It helps others who are thinking of making the recipe.
 We would love to hear about your experience making it.
 And if you snapped some shots, share it on Instagram so we can repost on Stories!

 Lebanese Baba Ghanoush

 - Wrap eggplant in aluminum foil and roast for 45-60 minutes until the eggplant is soft when poked with a fork or knife.
 Unwrap the eggplant and allow it to cool for 10 minutes.

 - When the eggplant is cool to the touch, cut off the top and peel off the skin.
 Discard the skin, keeping only the flesh of the eggplant.

 - Place the flesh of the eggplant in a food processor or blender.
 Add the lemon juice, tahini, garlic cloves and salt.
-Blend for 1 minute until the mixture is smooth and creamy.
+Pulse a few times until the ingredients are incorporated but the mixture still looks chunky.